landosilva/event-weaver/README.md

 ## 📝 Summary

-Event Weaver is a Unity event bus system that simplifies event-driven architecture by automatically injecting listener registration and unregistration at build time.
+Event Weaver is a simplified event-driven architecture that automatically injects listener registration and unregistration at build time.
 Navigate the sections below to learn more:

 - [Weaver Integration](#-weaver-integration)
 - [Tooling](#-tooling)